Intelligent-Silicon/Call-Clarion-Debugger-from-running-App/README.md

 76F1D1AB
 76F1D131
 ```
-At the time of writing the line name shown as ```:nnn``` after the ```filename.clw``` is out by 1, subtract 1 from each number to get the correct line number.
+At the time of writing the line number shown as ```:nnn``` after the ```filename.clw``` is out by 1, so subtract 1 from each number to get the correct line number.
 The line numbers should be what can be seen below.
 ```
 Call Stack:
 004011FE  ClaDebugProcess.clw:142 - EXAMPLE6STACKTRACEB